 Explanation of Market Maker

-These market makers are mostly governed by the security regulators such as the SEC in the US or the SEBI in India and therefore they have to follow the guidelines of the regulators and act within them.
-They have a limit on the amount of inventory they can hold without affecting the integrity of the market and therefore when a large trade has to be executed, a number of market makers have to come together to fulfil the same.
+These market makers are governed mainly by the security regulators such as the SEC in the US or the SEBI in India.
+Therefore they have to follow the regulators’ guidelines and act within them.
+They limit the amount of inventory they can hold without affecting the market’s integrity; therefore, when a large trade has to be executed, several market makers must come together to fulfill the same.

 Role of Market Maker